calvellido/DPMbox/_posts/2015-03-26-XHR-and-CORS.markdown

 date:   2015-03-26 20:35:14
 categories:
 ---
 Hello there!
+I'll write today a brief review of how DPMbox manage the file uploads, and how we solved a small problem that had complicated this feature.

-The steps to upload a file to the Disk Pool Manager is as folllows:
+So, the steps to upload a file to the Disk Pool Manager would be as folllows:

 {: .imagen_sm}
 ![DPM uploads [15-02-2015]]({{ site.baseurl }}/assets/uploads.png)